crowdsecurity/hub/scenarios/Guezli/postfix-sasl-bf.md

 ## Postfix SASL slow / distributed bruteforce

-Detects slow or distributed SASL LOGIN bruteforce attempts against postfix.
+Detects slow or distributed SASL authentication bruteforce attempts against postfix.
+Covers all SASL mechanisms parsed by `crowdsecurity/postfix-logs` (LOGIN, PLAIN, CRAM-MD5, DIGEST-MD5).

 The official `crowdsecurity/postfix-spam` scenario is tuned for fast spam waves (`capacity: 5`, `leakspeed: 10s`).
 This scenario covers the opposite threat
-model: distributed attackers each performing 1-2 SASL login attempts per hour across many IPs in a /24, where the fast-pattern bucket leaks faster than it fills.
+model: distributed attackers each performing 1-2 SASL auth attempts per hour across many IPs in a /24, where the fast-pattern bucket leaks faster than it fills.

-Threshold: **3 SASL LOGIN failures from the same IP within ~2h** -> ban.
+Threshold: **3 SASL auth failures from the same IP within ~2h** -> ban.

 ### Requirements